Sar Sardaray, Swat

 Sar Sardaray (also spelled: Sarsardaray)(Pashto: سرسردارے) is an administrative unit, known as Village Council in Union Council Aka Maruf Bami Khel in Tehsil Babuzai, of Swat District in the Khyber Pakhtunkhwa province of Pakistan.

 According to Khyber Pakhtunkhwa Local Government Act 2013.
-District Swat has 214 Wards, of which total amount of Village Councils is 170, and Neighborhood is 44.
+District Swat has 214 Wards, of which total number of Village Councils is 170, and Neighborhood is 44.

 Aka Maruf Bami Khel is Territorial Ward, which is further divided in four Village Councils: Sar Sardarai, Banjot, Kass and Bishbanr.

 According to Election Commission of Pakistan, Sar Sardaray consists of: